-Do you have any Questions?
+Do you have any Questions ;?

 Informed Consent Form

-I,yrs, have fully understood the contents and agree to participate in this survey and give my blood for HIV/Syphilis test by my own volition.
-I know that the data collected under this survey will be used by the National AIDS Control Programme to improve the HIV/AIDS services with full confidentiality.
+agree to participate in this s survey and give my k vey will be used by t blood for HIV/Syphilis test re fully understood the contents and by my own volition.
+I know that the Programme to improve the HIV/AIDS

-Signature/thumb impression: Date:
+Signature/thumb impression : .
+Date:

-(This is the left thumb impression of
+(This is the left thumb impres ssion of Co ounsellor's Signature:)

 Name of witness: Signature:

-Date:
+Date:Counse ellor's Name: Signature: Date: